ay-lab-team/geo-paper-tracker/README.md

 2. The output Excel file should be `GEO_Query.<YYYY_MM_DD_HH_MM>.xlsx` in the same folder you ran `GEO_Query_for_HiChIP_DB.ipynb`, so `geo-paper-tracker/`.

 ### Notes
-1. Search details `filters` and email address `Entrez.email` are set to defaults, but you can change these variables.
+1. Search details `filters` and email address `Entrez.email` are set to defaults, but you can change these variables
-2. Output Excel filename `output` is set to default, but you can change this variable.
+2. Output Excel filename `output` is set to default, but you can change this variable
+3. If you get `invalid ID "..." (rejeccted by Eutils)` error on one the cells, just rerun it.

 # Compare new datasets and papers with existing ones (seconds)